alialkhatib/alialkhatib.github.io/index.md

 I earned my B.A. in Anthropology & B.S. in Informatics, specializing in Human-Computer Interaction, both from UC Irvine in 2014.
-My senior honors thesis was on the culture of [Quantified Self][qsthesis], and my advisor was [Tom Boellstorff][boellstorff].
+My honors thesis was on the culture of [Quantified Self][qsthesis], and my advisor was [Tom Boellstorff][boellstorff].

 I *try* to reply to all emails that are actually sent to me (but not mass mailers);